The Sleep Guy’s Waffle Free Summary

 There’s a clever thing you can do with pocket springs, which is called zoning.
 This basically means that some springs are firmer than others so that they compress to work around your beautifully curved body (Ed: not sure my body is beautifully curved).
 The support you get on your head is different to that which you get on your thighs, lower back etc.

-The foam layers on the Emma Next Gen Premium Mattress
+The foam layers on the Emma Hybrid Premium Mattress

 The layers of foam then work together to try and keep you comfy and a decent temperature throughout the night and throughout the seasons.
 Manufacturers who use foam face a perpetual challenge to make sure that you don’t get too hot or cold in bed.

 The top layer of foam is memory foam, which first came about as a means of keeping astronauts comfortable.
 As you’ll be aware, it bounces back slowly so you get a bit of a hugging feeling.
 The other two layers are different types of foam – one softer, one firmer.
 It’s worth mentioning that the original Emma mattress buried the memory foam in a sandwich of other foams.
-This means that the Emma NextGen Premium Mattress has a slight different feel to the Emma Mattress (also known as the Emma Original).
+This means that the Emma NextGen Premium Mattress has a slight different feel to an Emma Mattress that you may have bought a few years ago (it was also known as the Emma Original and can sometimes be found online still).

 Before we move on…a few words on memory foam